 - Check to ensure the fundraiser does not violate any existing or exclusive Carroll ISD Sponsorship & Promotional Agreements (Board & Community Relations Dept. 817-949-7080)

 - Complete the Fundraising Application & Approval Form, with the appropriate pre-approval signature(s) from your campus principal or building supervisor.

-- Send completed Fundraiser Application & Approval Form signed by your supervisor to CISD Assistant Director of Finance, Carroll ISD Financial Services Department, at Central Administration building, as well as a copy to your Campus Principal or Supervisor.
+- Send completed Fundraiser Application & Approval Form signed by your supervisor to CISD Executive Director of Finance, Carroll ISD Financial Services Department, at Central Administration building, as well as a copy to your Campus Principal or Supervisor.

 - Maintain a copy of the completed Fundraising Application & Approval Form for your organization sponsor.

 - Follow approval process and policies for flier distribution and fundraising communications.

 - Send Fundraising information and details to appropriate individuals for campus and district newsletter distribution/communications, including posting on the CISD Fundraising web page.

 - Properly and clearly state in all fundraising communications how and for what purpose the collected funds will be used.